Nanki: Service

 There are 4 daily departures in each direction.
-There are 4 departures from Nagoya, 3 of which run to Kii-Katsuura, with the last service of the day terminating at Shingu.
+Of the 4 departures from Nagoya, 3 run the full length to Kii-Katsuura, while the last service of the day terminates at Shingu.
 3 services begin at Kii-Katsuura and run to Nagoya.
-The earliest Nagoya-bound service begins at Shingu.
+The earliest Nagoya-bound service starts from Shingu.

-The Nanki is generally formed of KiHa 85 units in 4 car formations, but sometimes it may operate in 5 or 6 car formations, especially during busy seasons and days of large events, like the Formula 1 Grand Prix, which is held at Suzuka Circuit every October.
+The Nanki is formed of HC85 series diesel-electric multiple units in 2-4 car formations, but sometimes it may operate in 5 or 6 car formations, especially during busy seasons and days of large events, such as the Formula 1 Grand Prix, which is held at Suzuka Circuit every October.

 Facilities

 Only standard class is available on this service.
 The Green car (first class) was removed from all services on 1 November 2020, due to declining ridership.
 Seat reservations can be made for an extra fee.
-There are one or more universal access toilets, as well as normal toilets, depending on how many cars are being used.
+There are toilets, including universal access ones.
 There are also wheelchair spaces.
 Onboard catering services ceased on 16 March 2013.
-There is a vending machine onboard, which provides a small selection of drinks.
-Complimentary WiFi is also available.
+Complimentary WiFi is available.

 Plans

-In September 2020, JR Central announced that as a result of declining ridership in the past 3 years, due to the development of the Kisei Highway, changes will be made to the car formations.
+In September 2020, JR Central announced that as a result of declining ridership in the past 3 years, due to development of the Kisei Highway, changes will be made to the car formations.
 On 1 November 2020, the number of cars forming regular services was reduced from 4-6 to 2-3, with the Green car (first class) also being removed from all services.
-The frequency of services remain the same; 4 workings a day in each direction.
-The KiHa 85 DMUs are scheduled to be progressively replaced by new HC85 Hybrid units in 2022.
+The service frequency remains the same.
+The KiHa 85 DMUs were fully replaced by new HC85 Hybrid units in July 2023.